Background pattern

 • If you need advice or more information, consult your pharmacist.

-• If you experience adverse effectsconsultyour doctor, pharmacist or nurse,eveniftheydo not appear in this leaflet.
+• If you experience side effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this leaflet.
 See section 4.

 • You should consult a doctor if it worsens or does not improve after 7 days

-This medication contains Macrogol (PEG=Polyethylene Glycol) 4000.
+This medication contains Macrogol (PEG = Polyethylene Glycol) 4000.

 Femlax is considered an osmotic laxative.

-Femlax is used for the symptomatic relief of occasional constipation in adults and in children over 8 years old.
+Femlax is used for the symptomatic relief of occasional constipation in adults and children over 8 years old.

 You should consult your doctor if it worsens or does not improve after 7 days.

-Occasional Constipation:
+Occasional constipation:

 Chronic constipation may be caused by: